ADVANCED WEED CONTROL

-Understanding your weed management options is a big responsibility for landowners.
+As a landowner, understanding your weed management options is a big responsibility.
 Local weed districts, your state department of agriculture, and the USDA Natural Resources Conservation Service are valuable resources.

 Murdoch's has created this helpful reference for those who rely on chemical applications for weed control.
 Buying bulk chemical, mixing, and spraying is often effective, but only if you take precautions to use the right chemical in the right way.
 At MurdQoch's, our local team members can offer expert advice.
 We hope to be one of many resources available to you; we sell natural, organic, and synthetic control products.